Physics is concerned with the nature, structure and interactions of matter and radiation.

 The broad range of applicability of the principles of physics gives the physicist great flexibility in a choice of career or further education.
 About half of the graduates with a bachelor's degree in physics go on to graduate school in:

-The other half go directly into employment in areas such as:
+The others go directly into employment in areas such as:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: